Loading...

 And a recipe can also be modified to help meet healthy eating messages.

-So what sort of changes might this include?
-Well for example, it might be using reduced fat cheese, or using wholemeal pasta, adding more veg or beans to the pasta dish, or adding fish, such as tuna or mackerel, all these helping to meet healthy eating messages.
+Well, for example, it might be using reduced fat cheese, or using whole meal pasta, adding more veg or beans to the pasta dish, or adding fish such as tuna or mackerel, or these helping to meet healthy eating messages.

-So what other changes could be made?
-What can you think of?
-Well, you could make more changes, couldn't you, around increasing fibre, for example, by adding extra fruits and vegetables or perhaps beans, because they also provide fibre.
+Or you could make more changes, couldn't you, around increasing fiber, for example, by adding extra fruits and vegetables, or perhaps beans, because they also provide fiber.

-Or perhaps you want to change it for a different reason, perhaps reducing the salt content, and therefore you might look at where the salt is provided in the recipe and make those changes.
+Or perhaps you want to change it for a different reason, perhaps reducing the salt content, and therefore you might look at where the salt is provided in the recipe and make those changes, so we can make lots of changes to meet healthy eating messages.

 So let's have a quick check that you've been listening.

-So which modifications would help towards 5 A DAY, and increase fibre?
-A, B, C, or D?
-Yes, definitely D, isn't it?
-Adding extra broccoli.
+So which modifications would help towards five a day and increase fiber, A, B, C, or D?

-It's also interesting that you can compare dishes cooked at home to those that are purchased, for example.
+It's also interesting that you can compare dishes cooked at home to those that are purchased, for example, and there'll be different ways that you can compare them.

-Or perhaps is it being produced more sustainably?
-So there are lots of different factors that we can consider when we're comparing food that's made at home, compared to when we buy food.
+So there are lots of different factors that we can consider when we're comparing food that's made at home compared to when we buy food.

-Now, cost is a really important factor when comparing dishes cooked at home to those that are purchased.
+Now, cost is a really important factor when comparing dishes cooked at home to those that are purchased, and ready meals are a really good example of this.

 So the cost of ingredients used to cook a dish can be calculated, and then the amount used of each ingredient should be costed.

-So for example, if 250 grammes of butter cost two pounds, then 25 grammes would cost 20p.
+So for example, if 250 grams of butter costs two pounds, then 25 grams would cost 20p, so that's the amount it would cost.

-And the cost of ingredients in ready meals can be found online, so it's quite easy to find out this information.
+And the cost of ingredients and ready meals can be found online, so it's quite easy to find out this information, and therefore, the costs can be compared.

-Here's an example of a home-made macaroni cheese compared to a shop-bought one.
+Here's an example of a homemade macaroni cheese compared to a shop bought one.

-So that's quite a difference, isn't it?
-So what comparisons do you think could be made between the two?
-Well, clearly, it's cheaper to cook the macaroni cheese at home, and that saves two pounds 19.
+Well, clearly, it's cheaper to cook the macaroni cheese at home, and that saves 2.

-That's quite a big saving, isn't it?
-Perhaps there will also be ingredients left over, so you can use them another time.
+Perhaps there'll also be ingredients left over, so you can use them another time, so that's good.

-Or perhaps the shop-bought dish saves you time and is convenient, so that's really important to you.
+Or perhaps the shop bought dish saves you time and is convenient, so that's really important to you.

 And perhaps sometimes you just don't have all the equipment to make the food.